 - In the Dragonlance novels, Laurana's love for Tanis Half-Elven causes her to make the incredibly stupid decision to trust her Arch-Enemy Kitiara.

 - Invoked in The Belgariad when Ce'Nedra asks Garion what's wrong with his friend Lelldorin.
 Lelldorin comes from the Arendish culture, known for Honor Before Reason, and Ce'Nedra comments that he's "so Arendish, he's practically incapacitated."
 Garion replies that Lelldorin is in love, and being in love makes some people's brains seem to leak out of their heads.
 Ce'Nedra, who just recently realized she's in love with Garion, is NOT pleased.

-- Lazarus Long, in Time Enough For Love, has traveled back in time over two thousand years to visit his original family in 1917.
+- Lazarus Long, in Time Enough for Love, has traveled back in time over two thousand years to visit his original family in 1917.
 What he doesn't count on is that, in doing so, he falls in love with his mother.
-This causes him to enlist in World War One to win her approval, despite having no personal stake in the war, knowing the outcome, and not knowing the future from his own personal point of view.
+This causes him to enlist in World War I to win her approval, despite having no personal stake in the war, knowing the outcome, and not knowing the future from his own personal point of view.
 He nearly dies as a result.

-- In the story "The Warlock's Hairy Heart", seen in The Tales Of Beedle The Bard, a fairy tale book for wizards and witches, the warlock believes that Love Makes You Dumb, so he performs dark magic to prevent this from happening to himself.
+- In the story "The Warlock's Hairy Heart", seen in The Tales of Beedle the Bard, a fairy tale book for wizards and witches, the warlock believes that Love Makes You Dumb, so he performs dark magic to prevent this from happening to himself.
 It didn't end well.

 - In Gene Stratton Porter's The Song of the Cardinal, the young cardinal believes this even while envying the already mated birds.

 As for the doves that were already brooding on the line fence beneath the maples, the Cardinal was torn between two opinions.